seanpierce/firebase-authentication/README.md

     messagingSenderId: "Your API info"
   };
   ```
-* replace "Your API info" with your new database information _(located in Database > Overview > Add Firebase to your web app)_
+* replace "Your API info" with your new database information _(in the Firebase console, this is located in Database > Overview > Add Firebase to your web app)_
 * Sign Up, Sign In, Sign Out!

 ### Author, contact